 2. Choose which data you'd like to use (current or any of the three prior month-end snapshots) and how you'd like the accounts to be grouped for analysis purposes, then use Enter to proceed to the dashboard:

-what appears in these first few columns.
+Your selection on the initial window controls what appears in these first few columns.